Condition

 Our care team includes doctors, nurses, and support staff with training in aging care.
 We work together to listen, review concerns, and share clear guidance for next steps.

-If you’re worried about your loved one’s memory as they age, the Center for Healthy Aging can help you figure out what’s happening and what to do next.
-In a one-day geriatric assessment visit, we do a careful review of your loved one’s health and memory issues.
-Caregivers take part, share concerns, and help shape next steps.
+If you're concerned about memory changes in yourself or someone you care for, the Center for Healthy Aging can help you understand what's happening and what to do next.
+During a geriatric assessment visit, we carefully review health history, medications, memory concerns, and daily functioning.
+When appropriate, family members and caregivers are encouraged to participate, share observations, and help shape next steps.

-If your loved one has a memory disorder, we focus on their safety, daily life, and quality of life.
+We focus on safety, daily life, and quality of life.
 Care depends on what’s causing the memory changes.
 It may include:

 • Medicines: For certain memory disorders, medicines may help ease symptoms or slow changes.